Set Profile > Essex Court Chambers > London, England

 Ruth den Besten - Essex Court Chambers ‘A phenomenal junior for the most hard fought fraud cases - very bright, and knows fraud inside out.
 A strong advocate, not intimidated by QCs on the other side of the room.’

 Essex Court Chambers is 'top of the list for international arbitration' with a 'deep bench of excellent barristers'.
 The set has been a market leader for some time, but hasn't rested on its laurels, with the arrivals of Alison Macdonald QC and Angeline Welsh from Matrix Chambers and Sean Aughey from 11KBW, which together is considered 'quite a coup' by observers.
-Notable cases include VRG Linhas Aereas SA v MatlinPatterson Opportunities II LP in which Vernon Flynn QC and Emily Wood are representing the private equity group MatlinPatterson in a challenged arbitral award.
-Flynn and Lucas Bastin are also facing off against Paul Key QC in Karkey Karadeniz Elektrik Uretim A.S. v The Islamic Republic of Pakistan.
+Notable cases include VRG Linhas Aereas SA v MatlinPatterson Opportunities II LP in which Emily Wood is representing the private equity group MatlinPatterson in a challenged arbitral award.
+Paul Key QC is appearing in Karkey Karadeniz Elektrik Uretim A.S. v The Islamic Republic of Pakistan.

 Public international law Tier 1